 Using the intent in place of keywords is one of the key differences to understand before crafting a bot script on Dexter that works for Alexa skills.

 To learn more about how to write an Alexa skill with Dexter, read our guide to Writing on Alexa.

 Catch-All Mode (beta)

-Dexter offers an experimental mode that lets you design using a keyword-based bot design, similar to our other platforms.
-This mode has been tested on private, non-public skills only.
+Dexter offers an experimental mode that lets you draft a script using a keyword-based bot design, similar to our other platforms.

 To turn this mode on for a given bot, toggle the "Catch-All Mode" checkbox in the deploy process and follow the steps needed to copy the provided configuration into your Alexa skill console.